Japanese regulator fines utilities $754.7 mln for forming cartel

-TOKYO, March 30 (Reuters) - Japan's antitrust watchdog said on Thursday that it has ordered three utilities to pay a total of more than 100 billion yen ($754.66 million) fine for violating anti-monopoly laws.
+TOKYO, March 30 (Reuters) - Japan's antitrust watchdog said on Thursday that it has ordered three utilities to pay a fine totalling more than 100 billion yen ($754.66 million) for violating anti-monopoly laws and forming a cartel.

 The Japan Fair Trade Commission also ordered Chubu Electric Power Co 9502.T to pay a 27.6 billion yen fine, while Kyushu Electric Power Co 9508.T was ordered to pay 2.7 billion yen.